Our thoughts on Travelers

 What does Travelers homeowners insurance cover?

-A Travelers homeowners insurance policy covers everything included in a standard home policy:
+A Travelers homeowners insurance policy covers everything included in a standard home policy, including coverage for the house, other structures, personal property, loss of use and personal liability.

 Additional coverage can be added to your Travelers homeowners policy, such as: